Skip to main content

 CouchDB

-The OpenTelemetry Collector's CouchDB receiver collects 8 metrics from CouchDB 2.3+, including average request time, database operations, HTTP request rates, and view query counts.
-This guide configures the receiver, sets up monitoring credentials, and ships metrics to base14 Scout.
+The OpenTelemetry Collector's CouchDB receiver collects 8 metrics from CouchDB 3.x across request latency, HTTP request and response counts, database operations, file descriptors, and view and bulk requests.
+The receiver connects to the CouchDB HTTP API and reads /_node/_local/_stats with basic auth, so no exporter or sidecar is needed.
+This guide configures the receiver, sets up the read access it needs, and ships metrics to base14 Scout.

 Prerequisites